 With drug-store lipsticks in Singapore selling at above S$15 and premium ones above S$30, it’s amazing how Chifure is able to sell its lipstick at S$4.
 At this price, we can’t even buy a lip balm in Singapore.

 There are many colors to choose from at Chifure’s sales rack.
 I’m lucky that the color I chose (No. 421) was really flattering on my fair and cool Asian skin tone.
 For some reason, this color isn’t listed as one of the 16 lip colors on Chifure’s Global Website.
 Perhaps, different colors are available in different countries, which makes sense as skin tones can vary depending on geographical location.

-The color I chose for my mom was a little too light for her, because she has darker skin tone.
+The color I chose for my mom was a little too light for her because she has a darker skin tone.
 Due to its sheer nature, I recommend that you get a color that’s more prominent than what you would normally go for.

 What’s Bad about Chifure Lipstick S?